Angel-125/Blueshift/Source/Blueshift/bin/Debug/Wiki/WBIAnomalySpawnModes.md

 Spawns in a fixed orbit.
 One anomaly per orbit.
 Ignores maxInstances and orbitType.
 ### everyPlanet
 Spawns in a random orbit of every planet in every star system.
 One per each planet.
 Ignores maxInstances.
 Given the spam, this is mostly for debug purposes.
+### homeworld
+Spawns in a fixed or random orbit around the homeworld.
+Only one per homeworld; ignores maxInstances.